 The procedure for dropping and/or adding courses is very similar to the process of registration.
-Students who have been cleared for online registration should log on to OASIS and then select "Register and Drop Sections."
-Students who have not been cleared for online registration (including all students who are entering Oglethorpe for the first time) should obtain and then fill out a drop/add form, which is available from the HUB.
-The completed form must be submitted to the HUB by the close of business on the last day of the drop/add period of that session.
+Students who have been cleared for online registration should log on to OASIS to amend their course schedule.
+Students who have not been cleared for online registration (including all students who are entering Oglethorpe for the first time) should submit the appropriate online registration form.
+The form must be submitted by the close of business on the last day of the drop/add period of that session.